-CSCE 236 Embedded Systems, Spring 2013 Lab 3
+CSCE 236 Embedded Systems, Spring 2014 Lab 3

-Thursday, February 7, 2013

-All Checkoffs Due Before Class: Thursday, February 21, 2013
+Wednesday, February 19, 2013 Individual checkoff for section 4 due before class: Friday, February 28, 2014

 Names of Group Members:

 1 Instructions

 This is a group assignment to work on during class.
 You only need to hand in one copy of this, but make sure that the names of all of your group members are on this sheet to receive credit.
 Complete all of the sections below and make sure to get the instructor or TA to sign off where required.
 You should keep your own notes on what you complete since parts of future homework will build on this lab.